emiljoswin/pagevista/README.md

-This was a fun project that I had started about a year ago and it is incomplete.
+This was a fun project but it is incomplete.
 However, it was one  of my favorites because it is through this project that i got into the world of web development.
 In fact, it was here that I wrote my first html, css and javascript.
-I knew a bit of python beforehand.
-From there it went onto google app-engine, memcached etc. Things moved on quickly.
-I learned a lot in the past one year and now I spend a significant portion of my time developing backend architectures for websites as well as mobile devices.

 This is a website that will provide you with a personal homepage.